 Does your description look like a big blob?
 Use basic HTLM tags to transform your description into a customer-friendly format.

 Registered brands get extra benefits.
-Your status as a third-party (EBC) or first-party (A+) seller will determine the special description privileges you'll receive.
-But either way, these descriptions are like a mini-website where you can really strut your product's stuff.
-EBC and A+ descriptions are eye-catching and informative, and could be the deciding factor that makes customers choose you.
+And when it comes to Amazon listing optimization, that means A+ Content (formerly known as EBC or Enhanced Brand Content).
+These descriptions are like a mini-website where you can really strut your brand's and product's stuff.
+EBC and A+ descriptions are eye-catching and informative, and could be the deciding factor that makes customers choose you over the competition..

 Step 5: Push Your Photos Further